dotnet/arcade/Documentation/TeamProcess/One-Pagers/increase-visibility-helix-queues-arcade8824.md

 **See [Design Mockup](IncreaseVisibilityHelixQueues/design-mockup.md) for a mockup of the design.**

+Our main goal is to add a new check, titled `Helix Queue Insights` that will be included directly in the PR a dev is working on.

+#### Subprojects

+This a list of all the features this one-pager is for.

+* Create a new check in the Github PR
+* Show the dev a list of queues (separated by on and off prem)
+* Show the top 5 queues with the highest work item wait time.
+* Create "insights" into the queues of their pipelines.
+Tell the dev that queues are:
+  1. **Extremely** high work item wait time.
+Is it likely this queue will timeout?
+  2. **Heavier** than usual wait time.
+This queue wait isn't normal and it will take more time for this queue.
+  3. **Lighter** than usual wait time.
+This test will run faster than normal!
+* Estimated times for:
+  * Helix tests to complete
+  * How long it will take for a build machine to be obtained
+* Tracking how accurate our estimates are (from the Estimated Times feature)
+* A high level overview status of Helix
+  * Are Helix, our on-prem and off-prem queues, etc. operating normally?
+  * Red/Yellow/Green, similar to the [Azure DevOps Status](https://status.dev.azure.com/)

+#### Projects in Scope

+In the coming 10 weeks of the internship, I will limit my scope to the following projects:

+* Create a new check in the Github PR
+* Show the dev a list of queues (separated by on and off prem)
+* Show the top 5 queues with the highest work item wait time.
+* Create "insights" into the queues of their pipelines.
+Tell the dev that queues are:

+**Stretch goals:**
+* Estimated times for helix tests and getting an AzDO build machine

+### Technical Implementation Details

 1. Be notified of when a new PR is created.
    1. Our existing code can already do this.
 Specifically, our `AnalysisProcessor` in our `BuildResultAnalysisProcess` microservice.
    2. This needs to be changed to add a new Checkrun, as the Helix Queue Insights will be its own checkrun to avoid running into the 65k character limit.